Axway/agent-sdk/docs/discovery/provisioning.md

 ```

 ###### Okta provider configuration
-To enrich Okta provisioning (group assignment and policy/rule automation), configure the Okta IDP with a group name and optional `extraProperties`.
+To enrich Okta provisioning (group assignment and policy lookup), configure the Okta IDP with a group name and/or policy name.

 Group assignment is configured via: